 Bedmate Reveal: An inversion.
-We're shown that Lydia Smith, who viewers would assume to be Thaddeus Stevens' maid, is actually his common-law wife when he gets into bed and the camera pans across to reveal Lydia in bed next to him.
+We're shown that Lydia Smith, who viewers would assume to be Thaddeus Stevens' maid, is actually his live-in mistress when he gets into bed and the camera pans across to reveal Lydia in bed next to him.

 "Beanpole" Burton is referred to in one of the first scenes when a few of his constituents petition Lincoln.
 He reappears in the voting scene.

 Stevens mentions a wig in one of his early scenes.
 In his final appearance, we see his magnificent Bald of Awesome.

 Broken Bird: Mary, who has suffered the loss of two children, worries about her husband's safety, and fears (sadly, quite correctly) that history will remember her as a crazy woman who ruined Lincoln's happiness.

 California Doubling: More like Virginia Doubling - the House Chamber was shot in the chamber of the Virginia House of Delegates in Richmond.
 The theater which Tad Lincoln was watching his play in can be found in Fredericksburg.

 Call Forward: Abe and Mary have a heated argument in which they speak of her possibly being thrown into the madhouse because of her grieving processes.
 She even specifically states that if her son Robert were killed in the war, Lincoln should go ahead and put her in the madhouse.
 Ten years later, she was put in the madhouse, by Robert himself (though quickly released).